irs1318dev/Fauxbot/PrinterExercise.md

 # Printer Exercise

 ## Introduction
-The goal of the Printer exercise is to get students used to writing code for a mechanism that has a lot of imprecision while running positional PID loops on TalonSRX motor controolers.
-This printer behaves closest to how 3D printers works, but only in 2 dimensions - it has two motors to control the printer head travelling over the X and Y axis, plus a double-solenoid that controls pressing a pen to the surface of the paper.
+The goal of the Printer exercise is to get students used to writing code for a mechanism that has a lot of imprecision while running positional PID loops on TalonSRX motor controllers.
+This printer behaves closest to how 3D printers works, but only in 2 dimensions - it has two motors to control the printer head traveling over the X and Y axis, plus a double-solenoid that controls pressing a pen to the surface of the paper.

 ## Difficulty
 Programming: 2